saatvik8/AIonOS/README.md

 ## What "agentic RAG" means here

-This isn't an LLM wrapper — there's no call out to GPT, Claude, or any generative model.
 It's a **deterministic agent** that follows the classic plan → act → observe → synthesize loop using hand-written rules instead of a language model doing the reasoning:

 1. **Plan** (`app/agent.py::plan`) — parses the question for keywords, EmpIDs, department names,